State Senate President Steve Sweeney (D-Gloucester) claims he has the votes to pass NJ cannabis legalization and reform is imminent.

 As expected, Governor Murphy supported this decision.
 However, just days before, there was conflict over a similar decision in Jersey City that the Attorney General ultimately supported.

 Countless New Jerseyans are caught up in low-level possession charges that torment them for the rest of their lives—hindering job, housing and other opportunities.

 The time is now to legalize marijuana and repair communities disrupted by the misguided war on drugs.

 — Governor Phil Murphy (@GovMurphy) July 27, 2018

-By September it is suspected that cannabis legalization in New Jersey will be further along, if not already voted on.
+By September, it is suspected that NJ cannabis legalization will be further along, if not already voted on.

-Today, statements by Senate President Steve Sweeney support the notion that cannabis legalization is imminent.
+Today, statements by Senate President Steve Sweeney support the notion that NJ cannabis legalization is imminent.

-Sweeney is more than optimistic that cannabis legalization is right around the corner and lawmakers should see an actual bill in a few more weeks.
+Sweeney is more than optimistic that cannabis legalization is right around the corner.
+Lawmakers should see an actual bill in a few more weeks.

-He cautions that there are some legislators who will never support cannabis legalization, but knows he has enough support to make it happen.
+He cautions that some legislators will never support NJ cannabis legalization.
+But he knows he has enough support to make it happen.
 He is confident that many who have not publicly supported legalization will support the legislation.
 “Don’t be surprised when people who say they were against it vote for it,” he said.
 It makes sense when a majority of voters support legalization.